ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Introduction

-This paper introduces two new ideas.
-First, instead of using a pair of fresh hash functions for each construction attempt we build a growing pool of hash functions and consider all pairs that can be formed from this pool.
-This reduces the number of hash function evaluations exponentially.
-Second, we let the two hash functions hash to disjoint ranges, meaning we effectively sample a bipartite graph where each edge has one endpoint in both partitions.
-In this bipartite setting, the hash functions of both partitions need to be individually surjective.
+In \emph{bipartite} ShockHash, further exponential improvements are possible.
+Instead of using a pair of fresh hash functions for each construction attempt, we build a growing pool of hash functions and consider all pairs that can be formed from this pool.
+Also, we let the two hash functions hash to disjoint ranges, meaning we effectively sample a bipartite graph where each edge has one endpoint in both partitions.
+In this bipartite setting, the hash functions of both partitions need to be \emph{individually} surjective.
 We can therefore filter the set of candidate hash functions in each partition individually -- before testing all combinations.
-This improves the construction performance by an exponential factor, requiring less than $1.175^n$ hash function tries.
-In this paper, we describe basic algorithmic ideas and give an experimental evaluation.
+This improves the construction time by an additional exponential factor, to about $1.166^n\cdot\textrm{poly}(n)$.